gdubicki/gregquests/README.md

 ## When to use it?

-This library is highly opinionated and uses a rather simplistic, so it's best use cases are:
+This library is highly opinionated and uses a rather simplistic approach so it may or may not fit your project.
+For us it did help in the following use cases:

 * improving many small scripts - f.e. used for monitoring,
 * modernization of a big but simple and well-tested projects - f.e. old tests,

-So it should be good, but YMMV!

 ## How to use?